GLOBAL MARKETS-Stocks slip on earnings, data; dollar advances

 MSCI's world index, which tracks shares in

-46 countries, was down 0.03 percent and about 2 percent off its
+46 countries, was down 0.12 and about 2 percent off its record

-record high hit in April 2015.
-Weakness in Europe weighed on the
+high hit in April 2015.
+Weakness in Europe weighed on the index

 Lackluster corporate results gave little reason to investors